CyberInnovationHub-NLD/OpenSourceDataDiode/README.md

 To be added

 # 5. Contributing, authors and acknowledgement
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+Get started by reading our contributors guide.

+Please note that this project is released with a code of conduct.
+By participating in this project you agree to abide by its terms.

 # 6. License Information